GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 - The weird and their mysteries should be layered, leading players ever downward into the unknown.

 ### Secrets
-- Fear of the unknown, dread, forbidden knowledge and existential threats on a grand  scale are essential themes in Cosmic Horror.
+- Leverage the themes of dread, forbidden knowledge, and fear of the unknown.
-- While providing  information on the physical and tangible reality to players is key, make sure that the true nature of things remain hidden even as connections are made.
+- Provide information on the physical and tangible reality to players but keep the true nature of things beyond reach.
-- Slowly give investigators opportunities to pull at threads, pushing them deeper into the weird.
+- Slowly give investigators opportunities to pull at threads, drawing them deeper into the weird.
 - The scale of what the PCs face is incomprehensible.
 True understanding is unattainable.

 ### Preparation